vincentntang/vincent-blog-draft/devto-draft.md

 Learning Vue has been a great way to learn new programming paradigms.

-Many principlces in React translate over to Vue.
+Many principles in React translate over to Vue.
 There are a few things that differ, namely:

 - You don't replace your state, you mutate it.
 There's data reactivity / async gotchas from these
 - New functionality.
-There's computed properties, watchers, mixins, etc that don't exist in React out of the box
+There are computed properties, watchers, mixins, etc that don't exist in React out of the box
 - You write HTML and styles the way you would traditionally in a regular index.html page
 - PropTypes are enforced in Vue, it's optional in React

-These are the some of the differences from React to Vue.
+These are some of the differences from React to Vue.
 Some things that are similar include:

 - Lifecycle methods
 - Props/State